 The excise tax on beer and wine is generally paid by manufacturers, wine growers, and importers.
 Sellers of beer and wine must pay the excise tax if the tax was not paid by the manufacturers, winegrowers, or importers.
-Beer and wine is presumed to be sold, and the alcoholic beverage tax is due when it leaves a manufacture's facility or is removed from internal revenue bonded premise, unless:
+Beer and wine are presumed to be sold, and the alcoholic beverage tax is due, when it leaves a manufacturer's facility or is removed from an internal revenue bonded premise, unless:

 - It was sold and delivered in internal revenue bond to another beer manufacturer or wine grower in California.

-- It was exported or sold for export and actually exported from California.
+- It was exported or sold for export and then exported from California.

 - The sale is otherwise exempt.

-In general, the excise tax on distilled spirits is paid by distilled spirits wholesalers based on sales to in-state retailers.
-Sellers of distilled spirits must pay the excise tax if the tax was not paid by the wholesaler.
-Distilled spirits are presumed to be sold, and the alcoholic beverage tax is due when they are sold to in-state retailers or to consumers if sold by licensed craft distillers, unless the distilled spirits:
+In general, the excise tax on distilled spirits is paid by distilled spirits wholesalers and distributors.
+Distilled spirits are presumed to be sold, and the alcoholic beverage tax is due when they are sold to in-state retailers or to consumers, unless the distilled spirits:

 - Are still in the possession of the licensee.